immunomind/immundata/README.md

 Steps marked with `(!)` are non-optional.

+The goal of the **ingestion phase** is to turn a folder of AIRR-seq files into an immutable on-disk `ImmunData` dataset.

   1) **Read metadata:**

-      This step loads any sample‑ or donor‑level info to your environment using `read_metadata()` function.
+      `read_metadata()` pulls in any sample- or donor-level information, such as therapy arm, HLA type, age, etc., and stores it in a data frame that we can pass to the main reading functions `read_repertoires`.
+Attaching this context early means every chain you read later already "knows" which patient or time-point it belongs to.

-      This step is optional.
-You can safely skip it if you don't have per-sample pr per-donor metadata, such as therapy response, HLA, age, etc. But it is highly recommended.
-See an example of metadata file below in the "Ingestion" section.
+      You can safely skip it if you don't have per-sample pr per-donor metadata.

   2) **Read repertoire files:**

-      Parquet/CSV/TSV → DuckDB tables via `read_repertoires()`.
+      `read_repertoires()` streams Parquet/CSV/TSV files straight into DuckDB that powers `ImmunData` objects.

   3) **Preprocess:**

-      Drop unwanted cols, drop nonproductive sequences, rename to AIRR schema, remove duplicate contigs by passing the preprocessing strategy to `read_repertoires()`.

-      Optional yet recommended step, turned on by default.
+      During the read step you may pass a `preproc = recipe` argument to `read_repertoires` to preprocess data before aggregating receptors: drop unused columns, strip non-productive sequences, translate field names to the AIRR schema, de-duplicate contigs, etc. Because this logic is declarative, re-runs produce identical results.

   4) **Aggregate receptors:**

-      Collapse by CDR3/V/J (or your schema) by passing a receptor schema to `read_repertoires()`.
+      Receptor schema is how you define a receptor – a logical unit of analysis.
+The `read_repertoires` collapses chains into receptors accordingly and assigns each a stable unique identifier.

   3) **Postprocess:**

-    ...
+    A mirror step to **preprocess**: a convenient hook to run QC checks, add derived fields, attach reference-gene annotations, or compute per-chain quality metrics **after** the dataset is ready.
+You can pass any number of steps which will be executed in a sequential order.

-  5) **Aggregate repertoires 1:**
+  5) **Aggregate repertoires #1:**

-      Group per sample/donor/time to define set of receptors or repertoires - either inside `read_repertoires()` if you pass a repertoire schema to it, or separately by calling `agg_repertoires()` function.

-      Optional step, you can define repertoires later using more information, e.g., in the single-cell case, first, you import cell cluster information, and second, you define repertoires using the donor + cluster information.
+      If you already know how to group chains into receptors, perhaps by `"Sample"` or `"Donor"` columns from the metadata, you can pass `repertoire_schema = c("Sample")` to `read_repertoires()`.
+Otherwise, skip and define repertoires later (common in single-cell workflows where you need cluster labels first).

   3) **Write data on disk:**

-    ...
+    `read_repertoires` always persists what it just built: column-compressed Parquet parts plus a human-readable metadata in JSON.
+From here on, downstream steps can reopen the dataset instantly without touching the raw AIRR files again.

-  5) **Aggregate repertoires 2:**
+  5) **Aggregate repertoires #2:**

-    ...
+    Call `agg_repertoires()` later if you withheld grouping until additional annotations were available, e.g. donor + cell cluster.

 ### Phase 2: Analysis